 Carboplatin, sometimes known as paraplatin, is a platinum-based chemotherapy drug used to treat a number of cancers, including malignant pleural mesothelioma.
-Although carboplatin has been on the market since the late 1980s, it has not received FDA approval for mesothelioma treatment.
+Although carboplatin has been on the market since the late 1980s, it has not received formal FDA approval for mesothelioma treatment.
 However, the drug has been approved by the FDA to treat other cancers, including advanced ovarian cancer and breast cancer.

 Carboplatin is a derivative of cisplatin, another platinum-based chemotherapy drug, but is less harsh and causes fewer side effects.
 As a result, cancer patients are often able to tolerate the therapy better and experience an improved quality of life.
 In mesothelioma patients, carboplatin is given as a substitute to cisplatin and is sometimes combined with other cancer drugs like Alimta.